MPEDS/protests-analysis/docs/exploratory_plots.md

 and after all cleaning steps we still have 5220 canonical events.

-However, there’s still an issue regarding duplicate matches in IPEDS we can detect; there are lots of schools called “Columbia College” inside IPEDS, so any schools with that name in MPEDS will be assigned multiple schools.
+However, there’s still an issue regarding duplicate matches in IPEDS we can detect (there are likely also incorrect matches that we can’t detect programmatically right now); there are lots of schools called “Columbia College” (or another common name) inside IPEDS, so any schools with that name in MPEDS will be assigned multiple schools.
 The MPEDS-IPEDS join is crucial because we also use IPEDS to join county FIPS identifiers, and thus no further joins will be accurate unless the MPEDS-IPEDS join is accurate.
 We currently have 5260 rows in the final dataset, indicating that this problem applies to some 40 canonical events.

-Fixing it just requires a rewrite of how the join is done, so that we join on IDs, not names, for at least all ambiguous cases.
+Fixing it just requires a rewrite of how the join is done, so that we join on IPEDS IDs, not names, for at least all ambiguous cases.
 This doesn’t require adjustments to the instructions given to student coders, but it does require a little bit of time on my part, so it hasn’t been completed yet.

 Of those events, there were 517 unique locations, 291 unique counties,